 Although multi-view can substantially reduce CPU overhead, keep in mind that applications submitted to the Oculus Store must maintain minimum frame rate per our requirements, even on devices that do not support multi-view.

-Open Edit > Editor Preferences > Engine > Rendering.
+Open Edit > Project Settings > Engine > Rendering.
 In the VR section, enable Mobile Multi-View.

 For Exynos devices, verify that Support OpenGL ES2 is checked in the Build section in Platforms > Android, and that Support OpenGL ES3 is not selected.